fitzss/Catalyst/1. The_Scientific_Argument/Readme.md

 This table is central to understanding how counterfactuals (alternative possibilities) manifest in physical systems and how these systems are bound by fundamental physical laws.

+## Explanatory theories with such counter-factual implications are more fundamental than predictions of what will happen.

+  - A task A is possible (which I write as A✓ ) if the laws of nature impose no limit, short of perfection, on how accurately A could be performed, nor on how well things that are capable of approximately performing it could retain their ability to do so.
+Otherwise A is impossible (which I write as A✗ ).

+  - It may be that construction tasks are the primitive entities in terms of which the laws of nature are expressed.
+In that case, a ‘set of ordered pairs of states’ would be only a provisional way of conceiving of tasks: ultimately substrates, states and transformations would be understood in terms of tasks, not vice versa.

+  - A construction task specifies only intrinsic attributes of its substrates, not extrinsic ones such as the name or location of a particular instance.